-HMO Mortgages are loans used to purchase a HMO, with the property used as security for the debt.
+Buy-to-let mortgages for HMO properties are simply referred to as HMO mortgages.
+These are loans used to purchase an HMO, with the property used as security for the debt.

-HMO (house in multiple occupation) is a term used by the Government to explain “a property rented out by at least 3 people who are not from one household, but share things like the bathroom and kitchen”.
+“A property rented out to at least three people who are not from one household, but share things like the bathroom and kitchen.”

-‘Household’ is a key term here.
-A household is classed as a property used by couples married/living together, families or relatives.
+The key term here is: ‘Household’.
+A household is classed as a property used by couples who are married/living together, families or relatives.
 These do not fall under HMO rules.

-Another term often used to describe a HMO property is a ‘house share’.
+Another term often used to describe an HMO property is a ‘house share’.
 This could be students renting one property or workers sharing a property.
-An example of this could be a 4-bed house, each bedroom has its own door lock and is let to a single tenant.
+An example of this could be a four-bed house, each bedroom has its own door lock and is let to a single tenant.
 The individual letting rooms are not self-contained meaning they all share a kitchen and bathroom, unlike a flat.
-Typical HMO’s could include:

 - Shared housing

 A buy-to-let or single let property is, for example, a house rented out to a single family unit.
 An HMO property, however, is let to multiple (three or more) tenants, such as students.
 This will require an HMO mortgage.

 There are advantages and disadvantages of both.
 A single buy-to-let is simpler to manage but if the tenant moves out, there could be a rental void.
 As an HMO has several tenants this void is less likely.